autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 ## Acknowledgment: deepen.ai's 3D Annotation Tools Contribution

-Special thanks to deepen.ai for providing their 3D Annotation tools, which have been instrumental in creating our sample dataset.
+Special thanks to [Deepen AI](https://www.deepen.ai/) for providing their 3D Annotation tools, which have been instrumental in creating our sample dataset.

 ## Legal Notice